grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

    - _`<USERNAME>`_: The basic authentication username to use.
    - _`<PASSWORD>`_: The basic authentication password or API key to use.

 1. If you have more than one endpoint to write metrics to, repeat the `endpoint` block for additional endpoints.

-The following example demonstrates configuring `prometheus.remote_write` with multiple endpoints and mixed usage of basic authentication, and a `prometheus.scrape` component which forwards metrics to it:
+The following example demonstrates configuring `prometheus.remote_write` with multiple endpoints and mixed usage of basic authentication, and a `prometheus.scrape` component which forwards metrics to it.

 ```river
 prometheus.remote_write "default" {